Towards Open-World Gesture Recognition: Design Engineering Approach

 \subsection{Implementation Details}

 We implement the continual learning algorithms based on an open-source generalizing continual learning framework~\cite{delange2021continual} in PyTorch.
 For data processing, we use a sliding window approach to segment the data for both training data and testing data preparation, we use a window size of 120 and a window step size of 60.
 We adopt the same parameters for debouncing thresholds in~\cite{Shen2022Gesture}.
 For the hyperparameter search of each continual learning method, we conduct an approach that first tries to decay each hyperparameter separately, and decays all if none of these individual decays to achieve accuracy within the finetuning margin.
-This process is then repeated until the stability decay criterion is met.

-For the specific setup of the training framework, we define maximal plasticity search with a coarse learning rate grid $\left \{1e^{-2}, 5e^{-3}, 1e^{-3}, 5e^{-4}, 1e^{-4}\right \}$.
+This process is then repeated until the stability decay criterion is met For the specific setup of the training framework, we define maximal plasticity search with a coarse learning rate grid $\left \{1e^{-2}, 5e^{-3}, 1e^{-3}, 5e^{-4}, 1e^{-4}\right \}$.
 We set the finetuning accuracy drop margin to 0.2 and the decaying factor to 0.5.
 We use a Stochastic Gradient Descent with a momentum of 0.9 and batch size of 128.
 We use a max of 100 training epochs with early stopping and annealing of the learning rate.
 That is the learning rate decays with factor 10 after 10 unimproved iterations of the validation accuracy and the training process should terminate after 15 unimproved iterations of training.